2002 Pittsburgh Steelers season: Week 4: vs. Cleveland Browns

 Kordell Stewart began the game, going 15–25 for 143 yards, but was intercepted by Robert Griffith of the Browns.
-At this point his Pittsburgh career all but ended when he was benched and replaced by backup Tommy Maddox, who hadn't thrown a pass in the NFL since 1995 with the Giants but had resurrected his career with stints with the New Jersey Red Dogs in the Arena Football League and a championship season in the ill-fated XFL.
+At this point his Pittsburgh career all but ended when he was benched and replaced by backup Tommy Maddox, who had resurrected his career with stints with the New Jersey Red Dogs in the Arena Football League and a championship season in the ill-fated XFL.
 With the Steelers down 13–6, Maddox found Plaxico Burress for the tying touchdown just before the two-minute warning.
 The game went to overtime, but Maddox was picked off on his first throw of the extra quarter.
 The Browns, however, gagged when Phil Dawson missed a 45-yard field goal try.
 With new life the Steelers led by Maddox marched in range for Todd Peterson's 31-yarder and the 16–13 final.